lifepillar/vim-cheat40/Readme.md

 # Cheat40: a cheat sheet for Vim

-Cheat40 is an extensible 40-column cheat sheet that you may open in Vim by pressing `<leader>?`.
+Cheat40 is a foldable extensible 40-column cheat sheet that you may open in Vim by pressing `<leader>?`.
 Mappings and commands are organized like the menus of a GUI app: there is a File section, an Edit section, a View section, and so on.
 For each item the description comes first, because one typically wants to find how to execute a task, not what the meaning of a key sequence is (there is Vim's help for that).
-Syntax coloring and the use of `conceal` keep the cheat sheet free of clutter and easy to read.
+Syntax coloring and the use of `conceal` keep the cheat sheet clutter-free and easy to read.

 ## Installation